apache/nuttx/configs/olimex-lpc1766stk/README.txt

        install rzsz (or possibily lrzsz).

     STATUS
+      2013-7-15:  Testing against the Linux rz/sz commands.

-      2013-7-15:  I have been able to send large and small files with the sz command.
-I have been able to receive small files, but there are problems receiving large files:  The Linux SZ does not obey the buffering limits and continues to send data while rz is writing the previously received data to the file and the serial driver's RX buffer is overrun by a few bytes while the write is in progress.
+        I have been able to send large and small files with the target sz command.
+I have been able to receive small files, but there are problems receiving large files using the Linux sz command:  The Linux SZ does not obey the buffering limits and continues to send data while rz is writing the previously received data to the file and the serial driver's RX buffer is overrun by a few bytes while the write is in progress.
 As a result, when it reads the next buffer of data, a few bytes may be missing.
 The symptom of this missing data is a CRC check failure.

         Either (1) we need a more courteous host application, or (2) we need to greatly improve the target side buffering capability!